 I keep mentioning someone messing with your website content and changing it.
 Without an HTTPS website, anyone can intercept your website's content & alter it before it gets to your visitors.
 Countries do it and Internet Service Provider's love to do it.
 From your local home internet provider, to hotels, gyms & even airplanes.
 You may not have even realized you experienced it.
 Many Internet Service Providers love to inject advertisements on to websites as a way to boost profits.
 My own internet provider tries to steal search results & get you to use their search engine.

 Let me stop you before you run away thinking "this isn't happening on my website, I just looked at it yesterday."
-Just because you don't see it when you visit your website, doesn't mean it's not happening to your customers.
+Even though you don't see it when you visit your website, doesn't mean it's not happening to your customers.
 You may also be thinking that an H&R Block advertisement isn't going to stop people from buying the latest iMac.
 What if that H&R Block advertisement had been for a Windows Surface laptop instead?

 Insecure websites aren't only bad for your business, they're bad for your customers as well.
 If a customer fills out a form, someone at the same coffee shop or in the same airport could easily intercept the form.
 The website may never even receive the form submission.
 It's still common to see banks host login forms to the "secure" part of their website on a non-secure webpage.
 This has prompted companies like Google & Mozilla to start alerting users of Chrome & Firefox web browsers.